Seasteading

 Seasteading is the creation of permanent dwellings in international waters, so-called seasteads, that are independent of established governments.
 No structure on the high seas has yet been created and recognized as a sovereign state.
 Proposed structures have included modified cruise ships, refitted oil platforms, and custom-built floating islands.

-Some proponents say seasteads can "provide the means for rapid innovation in voluntary governance and reverse environmental damage to our oceans ... and foster entrepreneurship."
+The Seasteading Institute says seasteads can "provide the means for rapid innovation in voluntary governance and reverse environmental damage to our oceans ... and foster entrepreneurship."
 Some critics fear seasteads may function primarily as a refuge for the wealthy to evade taxes or other national legislation.

-While seasteading may guarantee some freedom from unwanted rules, the high seas are regulated internationally through bodies of admiralty law and law of the sea.
+While seasteading may guarantee some freedom from unwanted rules, the high seas are regulated internationally through bodies of admiralty law and law of the sea, and nationally through flagging registration.

 The term seasteading is a blend of sea and homesteading, and dates back to the 1960s.